Future<T> class abstract interface

 Similar to the synchronous code, the error handler (registered with catchError) is handling any errors thrown by either foo or bar.
 If the error-handler had been registered as the onError parameter of the then call, it would not catch errors from the bar call.

 Futures can have more than one callback-pair registered.
 Each successor is treated independently and is handled as if it was the only successor.
+The order in which the individual successors are completed is undefined.

 A future may also fail to ever complete.
 In that case, no callbacks are called.
 That situation should generally be avoided if possible, unless it's very clearly documented.